Menu

 The importance of transition in children's lives - We are prepared for change

-Therefore, we try to see the world and our school through our children’s eyes to really try to understand how they will feel and what will affect them most.
+It is important for us to try to see the world and our school, and school day through the children’s eyes to understand how they feel and what will affect them most and make provision to ensure they are supported at difficult times.

 Top